List of Beast Wars characters: Optimus Primal

+In the Japanese-only sequel series Beast Wars II: Super Life-Form Transformers, as part of its special Beast Wars II: Lio Convoy's Close Call!, Optimus Primal is transported to the present by Magnaboss to help Lio Convoy defeat Majin Zarak; saving him from his imminent death in the "Other Voices" two-parter at the end of the first season.
+The two descendants of Optimus Prime combine their Energon Matrix powers, achieving levels of strength neither had on their own before, as they launch a combined attack against Zarak which destroys him completely.
+Ultimately, Primal has to return to his own time once the battle; both because he didn't want to abandon his team still stranded in the past when they still needed him and because the time gate used to bring him there held a fatal flaw (the time tunnel had to be closed or else it would send out shockwaves through time and space which could affect the entire universe).
+As he and Lio Convoy part ways, Primal expresses pride on Lio Convoy for also living up to their ancestor and hope sthat they will see each other again someday and somehow.

 In Beast Machines, Optimus becomes a more spiritual character, seeing visions from and communicating with the Oracle.
 He slowly becomes fanatical, becoming convinced that he must make Cybertron completely organic, resulting in him and Cheetor coming into conflict multiple times.
 Optimus is killed in a battle with Tankor and Megatron when he causes a storm of plasma energy.
 His spirit comes to the realization that he has become a fanatic and that his true purpose is to create a balance between the technological and the organic.
 After apologizing to his friends, Optimus chooses to remain on Cybertron rather than pass on, and is revived by the Oracle.
 Optimus then leads his companions on a quest to liberate the sparks Megatron had taken.
 After several failed attempts, he manipulates Megatron into allowing him to learn the location of the sparks.
 Optimus and the Maximals seemingly defeat Megatron, only for Megatron to return, leading his drones to extract the sparks of all except Optimus.
 Optimus battles Megatron, who absorbs the sparks of every Cybertronian and attempts to reformat Cybertron's core.
 Optimus distracts Megatron and knocks them both into the core, killing them but restoring the sparks to life.
 Optimus's spirit speaks to Cheetor one last time, before joining with the Matrix.